Pratham061204/XAI-Driven-Deep-Learning-Framework-for-Gastrointestinal-Disorder-Diagnosis-A-Multi-Stage-Approach-/README.md

-# XAI-Driven Deep Learning Framework for Gastrointestinal Disorder Diagnosis: A-Multi-Stage-Approach
+# XAI-Driven Deep Learning Framework for Gastrointestinal Disorder Diagnosis: A Multi Stage Approach

 Gastrointestinal (GI) disorders are among the most prevalent health concerns worldwide, and accurate early diagnosis plays a vital role in effective treatment planning.
 This project introduces a multi-stage deep learning framework enhanced with explainable AI (XAI) to address the challenges of GI disorder classification from endoscopic images.